BenderScript/go-pprof/README.md

 # GO PPROF Example

-Simple example of Gorilla MUX running a simple web server and a Pprof Server.
+A forcefylly simple example of Gorilla MUX running a simple web server and a Pprof Server.

 PProf Server has all endpoints enabled: